The historic Cape Playhouse is opening its doors to aspiring theatre artists!

 Each of our week-long programs will offer classes in acting, improvisation, Shakespeare, Broadway musical theater, singing for the actor, directing, scenic elements, script writing, and more!
 Additionally, your child will be afforded the opportunity to work with top Broadway professionals in an extraordinary environment.

-Dates for our 2017 Summer Theatre Camps are as follows:
+Dates for our 2017 Summer Youth Programs are as follows:

 - June 19 – 23, 9am – 12pm Monday- Friday, Ages 5-8